brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ### Postfix increment

 One boilerplate annoyance is implementing `x++` in terms of `++x`.
 Can code injection help us out?
-Postfix increment ends up being [much simpler to implement](https://godbolt.org/z/r1v3e43sd) with fragments than properties - due to not having to deal with any quoted names.
+Postfix increment ends up being [much simpler to implement](https://godbolt.org/z/r1v3e43sd) with fragments than properties - due to not having to deal with any interpolated names.
 But it does surface the issue of name lookup in fragments.

 ::: std
 ```cpp